open-telemetry/opentelemetry-collector-contrib/examples/demo/README.md

 # OpenTelemetry Collector Demo

-*IMPORTANT:* This is a pre-released version of the OpenTelemetry Collector.
+*IMPORTANT:* This is a pre-released version of the OpenTelemetry Collector Contrib.

 This demo contains a client and server applications that use the opentelemetry Go library for instrumentation and for sending telemetry data